manang/internet-drafts/draft-muscariello-intarea-hicn.md

 # Acknowledgements
-The authors would like to thank David Ward, David Oran, Paul Polakos, Mark Townsley for suggestion on how to improve the architecture and the current document.
+The authors would like to thank David Ward, David Oran, Paul Polakos, Mark Townsley for suggestions on how to improve the architecture and the current document.